adboussif/Persistent-Homology/USAGE.md

 ## Step 2: Generating Persistence Barcodes

-### Process
+#### Process

-1. **Prepare your PDB files:** Ensure your protein structure files (in PDB format with only alpha carbones atomes) are placed in the appropriate input directory.
+1. **Prepare Your PDB Files:** Place your protein structure files (in PDB format, with only alpha carbon atoms) in the appropriate input directory.
+The input directories are specified when running the `topologie.py` script with the `-ref` and `-target` options for the reference and target protein structures, respectively.

-2. **Configure the script:** Set the `input_path` to your directory of PDB files and `output_dir` to where you want the barcode images and CSV files saved.
+2. **Run the Script:** Execute the `topologie.py` script, specifying the reference (`-ref`) and target (`-target`) directories, and the output directory (`-o`) where you want the results to be saved.
-3. **Run the script:** Execute `alpha.py` to analyze the PDB files and generate persistence barcodes.
+Example usage: ./topologie.py -ref path/to/reference -target path/to/target -o path/to/output

-### Output
+#### Output

-- Persistence barcodes as PNG images.
+- Persistence barcodes as PNG images, stored in the specified output directory under `reference/barcodes` and `target/barcodes`.
-- CSV files containing barcode data.
+- CSV files containing barcode data, located in `reference/output` and `target/output`.

-## Step 2: Calculating Wasserstein Distance and Visualization
+### Step 3: Calculating Wasserstein Distance and Visualization

-### Setup

-1. **Check for persistence barcodes:** Ensure Step 2 has been completed and barcode data is available.
-2. **Configure paths in the script:** Set `csv_a_dir`, `pdb_a_dir`, `csv_b_dir`, and `pdb_b_dir` to the directories containing your CSV and PDB files, respectively.
-3. **Execute the script:** Run `analyse.py` to compute Wasserstein distances and visualize the results.
+The `topologie.py` script also handles the calculation of Wasserstein distances between persistence barcodes and their visualization.
+The steps described in Step 2 are sufficient for the entire process from barcode generation to distance calculation and visualization.

-### Results
+#### Results

-- A heatmap visualizing the Wasserstein distances between protein structures.
+- Heatmap images visualizing the Wasserstein distances between protein structures from the reference and target sets.
+These images are saved in the specified output directory.
-- A CSV file listing the calculated distances for further analysis.
+- A CSV file `distance_results.csv` listing the calculated distances for further analysis.
+This file is also saved in the specified output directory.

+This streamlined process simplifies the analysis of protein structures using topological data analysis methods, from persistence barcode generation to comparing structures with Wasserstein distances.

 ## Additional Information

-Refer to the individual scripts for more detailed documentation on parameters and additional functionalities.
 Ensure all prerequisites are installed before running the scripts to avoid any execution errors.